misiektoja/lastfm_monitor/README.md

 Followers/followings tracking functionality uses a separate check interval which you can set via `FRIENDS_CHECK_INTERVAL` configuration option or `--friends-check-interval` flag.
 This is independent from the music polling intervals.

+To avoid false notifications caused by transient API glitches, changes are only confirmed after a number of consecutive checks (default: 3).
+You can configure this via `FRIENDS_CHANGE_COUNTER` option or `--friends-change-counter` flag.
+This setting also controls the threshold for suppressing repeated error messages.

+You can also configure the retry timeout used when confirming transient changes or errors via `FRIENDS_RETRY_INTERVAL` configuration option or `--friends-retry-interval` flag.

 <a id="signal-controls-macoslinuxunix"></a>
 ### Signal Controls (macOS/Linux/Unix)